easyuc/EasyUC/uc-dsl/README.md

 One can then select a world, and experiment with it by sending messages, playing the role of the UC environment or adversary.
-Assertions in the script can be used to check that an excected message is output to the UC environment or adversary at some stage of execution, or that failure happens at some stage, returning control to the environment.
+Assertions in the script can be used to check that an expected message is output to the UC environment or adversary at some stage of execution, or that failure happens at some stage, returning control to the environment.